 Suck on ice chips if the thought of drinking something makes you queasy.

 As your appetite comes back, you can resume your normal diet.

-Ask your healthcare provider whether you should stay away from any foods.
+Ask your healthcare provider if you should stay away from any foods.

 Know the following about medicines:

 Vomiting and diarrhea are ways your body uses to rid itself of harmful substances such as bacteria.
-DO NOT use antidiarrheal or antivomiting (antiemetic) medicines unless your healthcare provider tells you to do so.
+Don't use antidiarrheal or antivomiting (antiemetic) medicines unless your healthcare provider tells you to do so.

 Aspirin, medicine with aspirin, and many aspirin substitutes can irritate your stomach.
-So avoid them when you have stomach upset.
+So don't use them when you have stomach upset.